annotation/stamd/README.md

 * `GET /`                  - Returns an simple JSON list of all available annotation stores in this server.
 * `GET /{store_id}/?query=`   - Runs a STAMQL query on an annotation store.
 This is the go-to endpoint that provides 90% of all functionality.
+* `POST /query`               - Same as above but takes all paramters as form-encoded data via a POST request
 * `POST /{store_id}`            - Create a new annotation store
 * `GET /{store_id}/annotations` - Returns the public identifiers of all available annotations in the store.
 * `GET /{store_id}/annotations/{annotation_id}` - Returns an annotation given its identifier.